Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 </dict>
 ```

-**iGPU HDMI port fix**
+**iGPU HDMI port fix for Mojave**

-I have a dual monitor setup using the DisplayPort and HDMI ports but without these fixes I get no output from the HDMI port, and even with them I have to reconnect the HDMI port after booting (although it appears to work without reconnecting in 10.14.5).
+I have a dual monitor setup using the DisplayPort and HDMI ports but without these fixes I get no output from the HDMI port, and even with them I have to reconnect the HDMI port after booting (it appears to work without reconnecting in 10.14.5).

+This fix won't work for High Sierra unfortunately although it might be possible to find a different combination of framebuffer-con1-pipe and framebuffer-con1-busid values that would work.
 ```
 <key>PciRoot(0x0)/Pci(0x2,0x0)</key>
 <dict>